-Characterful, real sounding drums.
+Characterful, real sounding drums

 Our vision is to cater for those who instead want to hear authentic drums with vibrant timbre, personality and substance.
 We think this approach makes your music sound more alive and more, well more musical.

-Our approach is simple.
+Our approach is simple

 We know that great drums speak for themselves so we seek to emphasise the natural character of the drums, the acoustic environment, and toneful gear without polishing away the occasional quirks and imperfections that give life to a drum sound.
 Having said that, like most musicians we appreciate a well-crafted instrument and take pride in the quality of our work, carefully honing the many details that contribute to an expressive sample library.

-How your drum samples are made.
-Part 1: an idea.
+How your drum samples are made Part 1: an idea

-Every kit originates from a vision of a particular drum sound we want to realise.
-We’re never short of ideas, it might be organic and earthy, crisp and punchy, perhaps a sound from yesteryear that needs revival, or putting our spin on a current flavor.
-Anything goes in our book, often it's a case of ignoring fashion rather than following it.
+Every kit begins with a vision of a particular drum sound that we want to realise.
+We’re never short of ideas, it might be organic and earthy, crisp and punchy, perhaps a sound from yesteryear that needs revival, or putting our spin on something on-trend.

-How your drum samples are made Step 2: pre-production.
+How your drum samples are made Step 2: pre-production

-How your drum samples are made Step 3: production.
+How your drum samples are made Step 3: production

-How your drum samples are made Step 4: post-production.
+How your drum samples are made Step 4: post-production

 We pick things up by sifting through the many hours of recorded material, inspecting transients and waveforms in ridiculous detail and critically listening to every drum hit as we boil the session down to a precision-trimmed batch of samples.
 The samples are then assembled into raw Kontakt/Trigger instruments, which are then mixed to fit the concept we’re aiming for, iterating until we’re happy.
 We test the kit and finally package it all up before sending it into the world.

-How your drum samples are made Step 5: continuous improvement.
+How your drum samples are made Step 5: continuous improvement

 Even our senior kits recorded more than 10 years ago are standing the test of time and are still being enhanced to this day.
 These updates are always free, if we figure out a way to make a kit better, we will make sure you have it.